nolantoshack/Assignment-1/README.md

 # Assignment-1
-An assignment to make a website about yourself
+An assignment to make a website about yourself.